Software Engineering, B.S.

 What Types of Careers Could I Get With This Degree?

-Our graduates are sought by organizations that have rigorous demands on their software.
 This includes military applications and fault tolerant applications like airplane control systems.
 Also, large software development organizations employ software engineers to coordinate the activities of many software developers.
-This means that software engineers can work on anything from PC-based applications, to large scale enterprise systems, to real-time embedded control systems.
-Since they are well-versed in computer science techniques, software engineers can work in any software development activity.

 What Kinds of Experiences Could I Have on Campus?